seeq12/javascript-state-machine/README.md

  * return `false` from an `onleaveSTATE` handler to cancel the event.
  * return `ASYNC` from an `onleaveSTATE` handler to perform an asynchronous state transition (see next section)

+By default, state entry/exit events are not called if an event transition ends up in the same state in which it started.
+Set `sameStateTransitions` to true to override this behavior.

+    var fsm = StateMachine.create({
+      initial: 'dry',
+      events: [
+        { name: 'rain', from: ['dry', 'wet'], to: 'wet' }, { name: 'sun',  from: ['dry', 'wet'], to: 'dry' }
+      ],
+      sameStateTransitions: true
+    });

 Asynchronous State Transitions
 ==============================